mrjoshuak/readabiligo/README.md

 ### Prerequisites

 No external dependencies are required!
-ReadabiliGo now uses a pure Go implementation of the Readability algorithm.
+ReadabiliGo uses a pure Go implementation of the Readability algorithm.

 ### Installing the Command-Line Tool